 Collaborative Leaders, Collaborative Projects

-By 2019, more than 250 leaders will have completed the Health Leadership Fellows program and become part of the Fellows Action Network, working collaboratively to address critical health issues.
+Approximately 400 leaders have taken part in the Health Leadership Fellows program and become part of the Fellows Action Network, working collaboratively to address critical health issues.

 Expertise and Resources for Long-Term Planning